 Non instrument rated pilots have only a few hours of training under the hood in their logbooks, usually enough to qualify for their PPL or CPL license but in most cases that experience was obtained was years ago.
-Relying on that can be deadly within minutes of entering IMC conditions.
+Relying on ancient experience can be deadly within minutes of entering IMC conditions.

 Low ceilings and reduced visibilities kill more pilots than thunderstorms, icing and turbulence (source: AOPA).
 This is due to the low experience level in IMC by VFR only pilots.
 Without visual clues in IMC, these pilots begin to rely on body motion and gravity sensors.
-The result is a confusing strugle between believing the instruments and what the body is telling the pilot (seat of the pants).
+The result is a confusing struggle between believing the instruments and what the body is telling the pilot (seat of the pants).
 With a deadly outcome, usually.

-When obtaining a weather report pay attention to cloudbases, temperature, wind and relative humidity (or dewpoint) this will give you an idea where visibility might be reduced.
+When obtaining a weather report pay attention to cloud bases, temperature, wind and relative humidity (or dewpoint) this will give you an idea where visibility might be reduced.

 Flying in IMC during the winter season or above freezing levels could mean aircraft icing.
 You will need an aircraft with de- or anti-icing equipment for known icing conditions.
 Wing profiles (lift) will be disturbed by ice and stall speeds and aircraft weight will increase.

 VFR flight is usually allowed with visibilities down to one statute mile (1,5 km).
 But you as the PIC has to decide if its a wise decision to go on a cross country in these conditions especially if low ceilings are forecast.
-When a weather briefer reports VFR not recommended we can always take a look and file a pirep when conditions are better or worse.
+When a weather briefer reports VFR not recommended we can always take a look and file a PIREP (Pilot Report) when conditions are better or worse.
 But pressing on in adverse conditions is just plain stupid.

 Most aircraft have the familiar basic six instruments of a sophisticated EFIS needed for flying IFR.
 It is imperative to understand that VFR pilots flying such equipped aircraft use more external visual cues than they might realize.
 Because of that they may over estimate their skills in using these instruments after flying for many hours in VMC conditions.
-The point is that they need more training with qualified instructor in real IMC to be proficient to use these instruments./p>
+The point is that they need more training with a qualified instructor in real IMC to be proficient to use these instruments.

-Avoid flying in IMC conditions if you are not instrument rated and current.
+Avoid flying in (near) IMC conditions if you are not instrument rated and current.
 Divert to the nearest airport in VMC and remain clear from clouds should you encounter these circumstances.

 Most countries do not allow homebuilt experimental aircraft to fly IFR or under IMC conditions unless strict rules were obeyed and inspections performed when these aircraft were under construction.